What are the IPv4 and IPv6 loopback addresses?

 Loopback is the process in which a sent request comes back to the initiator.
 In the computer network, each node has an address over a network, known as an IP address.

 An IP address is similar to a postal address where each mail needs to have the address for the destination to get it delivered.
 If you send a post to your address, it will come back to your home.
-Means your home address is the loopback address for you.
+This means your home address is the loopback address for you.

 A message/packet over the network needs to have the destination IP address to reach another node.
 A loopback address is a special IP address that is configured in the operating system with no hardware associated with it.